 - Poor diet, or a change in dog food

 - Gastrointestinal distress, due to any cause, like stress or food poisoning

 - Hard-to-digest foods, including beans and legumes, uncooked or spoiled foods, and fatty foods

-Here are 6 effective, at-home ways to balance out your dog’s digestive system (and reduce unwanted smells) so you can enjoy better cuddle time with your canine.
+Here are 6 effective, at-home ways to balance out your dog’s digestive system (and reduce bad gas) so you can enjoy better cuddle time with your canine.

 1. Keep them away from table scraps

 When you sit down at the table to eat, you may notice that your four-legged friend is right there at your feet, lovingly looking up at you, hoping for a scrap.
 While it’s understandably tempting, you might need to think long and hard before you give in and indulge your dog with a table treat.
 While many of the foods that you eat seem healthy, they could be harmful for your dog.
 Some fruits and vegetables are more than harmful for your dog – they can be toxic, even in small amounts.
 These include avocados, onions, garlic, grapes, raisins, some chewing gums, macadamia nuts, and more.

 2. A pinch of parsley

 There is a good reason that you find a sprig of fresh parsley on your plate in fancy restaurants: Iit cleanses your palate, and it freshens bad breath.
 What you may not already know about this freshening herb is that it also has the ability to reduce odor in the digestive system.
 Adding just a few tablespoons of dried or chopped parsley to your dog’s meal may help to lessen smelly flatulence.
 As an alternative to chopping fresh parsley leaves, you may also purchase a high-quality essential oil of parsley, and add a few drops to your dog’s food or water dish.